 Free to all: Introductory Old Time music session hosted by “Bound To Have a Little Fun”.
 Learn a few tunes, how to jam together and listen to an Old Time band up close.
 2-5 PM for this session.
 Promises to be a great introduction, refresher or warmup class for Old Time Music.
 Get your groove on!

 5-6 PM: WELCOME (Snacks, orientation, etc) Hoping you can all arrive by this time.
-The pizza Bar is open so bring your favorite topping and we’ll do the rest!
+The pizza Bar is open!
+Please bring your favorite toppings to share and we’ll do the rest!

-7-8:30 PM: Opening Concert- Emily Jeffries and the Mudpies- Kicking off the weekend with one of our favorite old time fiddlers, Emily Horne Jeffries.
-She loves teaching fiddle, and sharing her knowledge of some awesome old-time music.
-Emily and friends will make this night a celebration of Old Time Music at it’s best!
+7-8:30 PM: Opening Concert- Nate Paine and the Mudslingers– Kicking off the weekend with a favorite old time fiddler from the wonderful State of Vermont, Nate Paine.
+Nate was the protege of Old Time fiddle master Jon Bekoff.
+Nate’s fiddling will make this night a celebration of Old Time Music at it’s best!

 9:00 PM: Small Group Jams Pick a spot in the center of things or seek a quite spot to make music.
 Hosted Jam Sessions by many of the instructors including “Bound To Have A Little Fun”